nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### 4.2 List all profiles marked as favorite : `listFav`

-Shows a list of all profiles that the user has added to their favourites list.
+Shows a list of all profiles that you have added to your favourites list.

 Format: `listFav`
 <br>